 Bursting like a ball of virulent pus across the DM underground, Lesions Of A Different Kind blended crisp songcraft, devastating riffs and churning grooves with the kind of fetid atmospherics pioneered by the likes of Obituary, Incantation and Autopsy.

 And it announced Undeath’s arrival was one of the most exciting acts in US death metal’s new wave.

 Check out the full review here.

-Enjoyed this?
+Enjoyed our top 10 death metal albums of 2020?
 Check out our top 10 black metal albums of 2020 here.